MENUMENU

 The master bedroom is quite spacious and has its own en-suite along with a walk-through wardrobe type situation.
 Sorting the wardrobes along with building some stylish outdoor furniture are the next projects we’ll be doing so don’t forget to pop back soon for an update.

-What we have planned is going to be amazing and will look soooo much better than the boring Ikea Pax wardrobes we plonked into the space.
+The IKEA Pax hack we have planned is going to be amazing and will look soooo much better than the boring Pax wardrobes we plonked into the space.

 Although we only have two bedrooms, the apartment itself is actually about the size of our 4-bed semi in Manchester.